What’s on

 Tuesdays @ 10-11am in St Marys Church.
 Women welcome to bring along their children or you're welcome to come along by yourself for a nice daytime sing (with the odd toddler-based disruption!)

-A good chance to meet friends and sing together.
+A great chance to meet friends and have a giggle and a sing together.

 Jenny Larsen · Link